arm-developer-tools/windowsperf/wperf/README.md

 ### Example counting with Telemetry Solution metric

 In case of targets supporting Telemetry Solution metrics users can specify those with `-m` command line option.
-Because TS metrics contain formulas `wperf` can calculate those based on event occurrences and present metric value in last columns.
-Metrics are available in CVS file and marked with leading `M@`, e.g. `M@l1d_cache_miss_ratio` or `M@l1d_tlb_mpki` in order to distinguish metric name from event name.
+Because TS metrics contain formulas, `wperf` can calculate those based on event occurrences and present metric value in last columns.
+Metrics are available in CSV file and marked with leading `M@`, e.g. `M@l1d_cache_miss_ratio` or `M@l1d_tlb_mpki` in order to distinguish metric name from event name.

 For below command which is using TS metrics `l1d_cache_miss_ratio` and `l1d_tlb_mpki` available on neoverse CPUs: